shireenrao/srinispointofview/content/2019/05/how-to-setup-kubernetes-cluster-on-ec2-to-run-the-dask-nyc-taxi-demo.md

 You should proceed further only after you see that your cluster is ready.
 This was also one of the pain points for me as I wasn't sure why my clusters were not getting created properly.
 It turned out that it was due to AWS availability in the "us-east-1c" zone.
 I switched to "us-east-2c" and all was good.

 9\.
-Install Helm.
+Install <a href="https://helm.sh/">Helm</a>.
 Helm is your package manager for Kubernetes.
 We will install Dask on the kubernetes cluster we created using helm.
 Installing helm is pretty straight forward. <a href="https://zero-to-jupyterhub.readthedocs.io/en/v0.4-doc/setup-helm.html">Zero-to-jupyterhub</a> docs do a great job.

     ::::bash
     $ curl https://raw.githubusercontent.com/kubernetes/helm/master/scripts/get | bash

-Now create a tiller account and set it up on your kubernetes cluster
+Now setup <a href="https://helm.sh/docs/glossary/#tiller">tiller</a> on your kubernetes cluster

     ::::bash